ebi-pf-team/interproscan-docs/docs/ImprovingPerformance.rst

 Do you need all the output InterProScan supplies by default?
 See `How to run InterProScan <HowToRun.html>`__ for more details, for example you may consider options such as:

-* Which result data are you interested in, do you require all applications (see -appl option)?
+* Which result data are you interested in, do you require all applications (see `-appl option <HowToRun.html#appl-applications-application-name-optional>`__ )?
-* Do you require the
-residue level annotation?
+* Do you require the residue level annotation?
 If not, this calculation can be disabled with the -dra option.
 * Make use of the default lookup service, or your own local lookup service to avoid the need for calculating known results again (on by default, `read more <LocalLookupService.html#what-is-the-interproscan-5-lookup-service>`__).

 How to configure CPU usage? - Example cases
 -------------------------------------------